 Another way to ensure you have a fabulous “8 Day Vacay” is to make sure that you have enough funds in your bank account to last you your entire trip.
 This makes your trip much more fun knowing that you won’t be stressed about money when you get home.
 I recommend not only saving money ahead of time but even budgeting a bit too.
 Decide what’s important to you.
 Do you like fancy restaurants?
 Do you prefer private taxis?
 You might be able to splurge in some areas and skimp in others.
 I like nice restaurants and fun bars so my money goes towards those expenses.
 I don’t mind staying in a cheaper hotel and I also don’t mind riding a bus or train around so I generally save money in those categories.

-If you’re looking for money-saving tips, make sure to read:
+If you’re looking for money tips, make sure to read:

 BONUS TIP: SAVE NOTES/DOCUMENTS ON EACH DESTINATION YOU WANT TO VISIT